Periodic Reporting for period 2 - MANIC (Materials for Neuromorphic Circuits)

 ‒ An open, transparent, merit-based, impartial and equitable recruitment procedure in line the principles of the ‘Code of Conduct for the Recruitment of Researchers’.

-‒ MANIC has successfully set up Recruitment Committees (RCs) for the recruitment of the ESRs.
+‒ MANIC successfully set up Recruitment Committees (RCs) for the recruitment of the ESRs.

-‒ Two Calls have been published on Euraxess and the MANIC website, and have been disseminated further via international paid/unpaid channels.
+‒ Two Calls were published on Euraxess and the MANIC website, and were disseminated further via international paid/unpaid channels.
 Candidates were able to submit their application via the Virtual Portal.

-‒ MANIC has been able to successfully select the desired number of 15 talented and motivated ESRs, who are a good match with the scientific programme of MANIC.
+‒ MANIC successfully selected the desired number of 15 talented and motivated ESRs, who are a good match with the scientific programme of MANIC.
+Due to health issues one of the ESRs needed to stop but was replaced without disturbing the developments of the Action.

 ‒ The background of the selected ESRs is truly international, with 9 different nationalities represented, ranging from Germany and UK, to Philippines and China.